soundpress/RulesOfNYC/docs/c08/index.rst

    (3) Liability insurance against claims for injuries to persons or damages to property which may arise from or in connection with the licensee's business pursuant to the license.
 The licensee may purchase such policies in connection with one (1) or more other licensees, provided that the coverages described in this subdivision are maintained.

-   (4) Commercial General Liability Insurance with liability limits of no less than one million dollars ($1,000,000).
-The maximum deductible for such insurance shall be no more than twenty-five thousand dollars ($25,000).
+   (4) Commercial General Liability Insurance with liability limits of no less than five million dollars ($5,000,000) combined single limit per occurrence for bodily injury and property damage.
+The maximum deductible for such insurance shall be no more than fifty thousand dollars ($50,000).

-   (5) Business Automobile Liability Insurance covering every vehicle operated by the licensee in his or her business, whether or not owned by the applicant, and every vehicle hired by the licensee with liability limits of no less than one hundred thousand dollars ($100,000) for personal injury to any one person and three hundred thousand dollars ($300,000) for personal injury to two (2) or more persons and twenty-five thousand dollars ($25,000) for damage to property.
+   (5) Business Automobile Liability Insurance covering every vehicle operated by the licensee in his or her business, whether or not owned by the applicant, and every vehicle hired by the licensee with liability limits of no less than two million dollars ($2,000,000) combined single limit per accident for bodily injury and property damage.

-   (6) Employers' Liability Insurance with limits of one million ($1,000,000) dollars per accident.
+   (6) Employers' Liability Insurance with limits of no less than one million five hundred thousand dollars ($1,500,000) per accident.
 The policy or policies of insurance required by these rules must name the Commission as Certificate Holder and must be endorsed to state that coverage shall not be suspended, voided, canceled, or reduced in coverage or in limits except upon sixty (60) days prior written notice to the Commission.
 Failure to maintain continuous insurance coverage meeting the requirements of these rules will result in revocation of the license.
 Such policy or policies of insurance must be obtained from a company, or companies, duly authorized to do business in the State of New York with a Best's rating of no less than A:X unless specific approval has been granted by the Mayor's Office of Operations to accept a company with a lower rating.
 Two (2) certificates of insurance effecting the required coverage and signed by a person authorized by the insurer to bind coverage on its behalf, must be delivered to the Commission prior to the effective date of the license.
 A licensee must demonstrate that he or she has secured the insurance coverage required pursuant to this section and must maintain such required insurance coverage throughout the term of the license.

 (g) If applicant transports or proposes to transport medical waste, asbestos, or other hazardous materials for which a New York State Waste Transporter permit is required, a copy of such permit must be submitted with the application.